DigitalAkhee/navist/README.md

 ## Introduction 🙋‍♂️
 > Navigation assistant and virtual intelligence for students **(Navist)** is a **web app** that utilizes the use of google technologies to help students (especially freshers) navigate campus and provide them with free and easy access to learning materials such as:
 - handouts,
-- past exams questions
+- past exams questions,
-- And past test question
+- and past test question.
 # Global Todolist
 | Goals4  | Goals9 | Goals10 | Goals17 |
 | ------------- | ------------- | ------------- |---------------|